fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/balance-sheet.md

 Click on any total in the detailed view to see all related transactions, helping you investigate specific entries.
 :::

-## Exporting and sharing your Balance Sheet Report
+## Exporting and sharing your Balance Sheet report

 Fiskl makes it easy to share your Balance Sheet report: